This major new scheme provides financial support

 sustainability criteria for the Governments Renewable Heat

-Incentive scheme, will dictate that, from April 2014, in order to
+Incentive scheme, will dictate that, from 2014, in order to be

 demonstrate, either through reporting or sourcing from an approved

-supplier, that their biomass meets a greenhouse gas lifecycle
+supplier, that their biomass fuel meets a minimum 60% GHG

 Biomass installations of 1 MWth capacity and above will be